MS is as MS does. It drains your energy levels, your thinking goes haywire over the silliest things and it well… it simply plays tricks on you.

 Only last week I had my right arm swing all over my bedside table, but not where it had to be.
 Thankfully I was alone, in my bed and away from people.
 Having court cases because of accidentally thumping people in the face on the street is not what I envisage my near future to be.

-So there went my right arm, up, down, left, right… just nowhere near my nasal spray.
-After strongly willing my arm to rest – imagine me staring angrily at my arm – it slowly did what it was supposed to do: seek nasal passages and shoot Nasonex in it.
-As intelligent readers you probably get the idea so I will not go into intimate details on what my nasal passages look like.
+And obviously nowhere near my nasal spray.
+After strongly willing my arm to rest – imagine me staring angrily at my arm – it did what it was supposed to do: seek nasal passages and shoot Nasonex in it.
+As intelligent readers, you probably get the idea so I will not go into intimate details on what my nasal passages look like.